 - Eat and enjoy!

-- Pour the sake and mirin into a large heatproof bowl and microwave for 40 seconds at 600W.
+- Pour 1 tsp sake and 1 tsp mirin into a large heatproof bowl and microwave for 40 seconds at 600W.
 (This will burn off the alcohol.)

-- Transfer them to a smaller bowl and add the soy sauce, water and a pinch of dashi granules.
+- Transfer them to a smaller bowl and add the 25 ml dark soy sauce, 1 tsp water and 1 pinch dashi granules.

 - Mix well and chill before serving.